Heritage Crafts

 Globe making

-The making of globes, spheres covered with a map usually of the earth or the heavens.
+The making and restoration of globes, spheres covered with a map usually of the earth or the heavens.

 ENDANGERED